denverquentin/salesforce-code/devops-documentation/Salesforce-CICD-Process.md

 `Continuous integration` is a software development practice where members of a team use a version control system and frequently integrate their work to the same location, such as a main branch.
 Each change is built and verified to detect integration errors as quickly as possible.
 Continuous integration is focused on automatically building and testing code, as compared to continuous delivery, which automates the entire software release process up to production.

 `Continuous delivery` is a software development methodology where the release process is automated.
-Every software change is automatically built, tested, and packaged.
-Before the final push to package, the team decides when the final push should occur.
+Every software change is automatically built, tested, and packaged or deployed.
+Before the final push to package or deploy, the team decides when the final push should occur.
 Although every successful software change can be immediately released to production with continuous delivery, not all changes need to be released right away.

 These article details some great benefits from using CI/CD.